Jeswin-8802/Custom-Blockchain-in-Java/README.md

 # Custom-Blockchain-in-Java
-A custom blockchain cryptocurrency based of off bitcoin implemented in Java Spring Boot
+A custom blockchain cryptocurrency based of off bitcoin implemented in Java